jdotjdot/BashWeather/README.md

 BashWeather will create the following global variables in Bash:
 + `LAST_TIME_CHECKED_WEATHER` - to store the last time the weather was updated
-+ `LAT`
++ `LAT` - latitude
-+ `LON`
++ `LON` - longitude
-+ `WEATHERCHAR` - this is the final output of the script, a variable containing the appropriate weather character for you to include in your bash prompt as you see fit
++ `WEATHERCHAR` - a variable containing the appropriate weather character for you to include in your bash prompt as you see fit.